Parliament Winter Session Kicks Off: Spotlight on Key Bills and National Agendas

 Special session: The constitution of India makes provisions for special circumstances where sittings of parliament can be called for if members of parliament disapprove of the Emergency imposed.
 For this, a minimum of 1/10th of members of Lok Sabha request the speaker in a written note.

-The summoning of Parliament is specified in Article 85 of the Constitution.
-This provision specified that the central legislature had to be summoned to meet at least once a year and that not more than 6 months could elapse between two sessions.
+Article 85 of the Constitution specifies the summoning of Parliament.
+This provision requires the central legislature to meet at least once a year and allows no more than six months to elapse between two sessions.

 Article 87(1) of the Constitution provides:-